KERALA, SOUTHERN INDIA

 It is not just the ancient forests that hold birds, they are everywhere.
 Along the way we shall visit coastal marshes, stands of teak, flooded paddies and dry country too.
 We will enlist the help of local experts to give us that essential extra information that will help make the experience so rewarding.
 Our records of rare and difficult species have been remarkable on this itinerary.

 For four nights we will stay within the superb Periyar National Park with excellent birding on the doorstep.
 There are mammals too, including Indian Elephant, Indian Bison, Nilgiri Langur, Bonnet Macaque, Asian Wild Dog and Giant Malabar Squirrels.
-Add the palm-fringed waterways of the coast, the perfect climate of the hills, the masses of dazzling butterflies, the temples, the cuisine and the warming winter sunshine…
+Add the palm-fringed waterways of the coast, the perfect climate of the hills, the masses of dazzling butterflies and dragonflies, the temples, the cuisine and the warming winter sunshine…

-Many of the commoner Indian birds abound, so we will scan our 15 acre garden for Indian Koel, Purple-rumped Sunbird and Shikra amongst others.
-Paddyfields hold Indian Reed Warbler, Yellow-billed Babbler, Common Myna and the beautiful Indian Roller.
-Nearby lakes and waterways have Brahminy Kite, Black Kite, Striated Heron, White-breasted Kingfisher, Whiskered Tern and other water birds.
+Many of the commoner Indian birds abound, so we will scan the area for Indian Koel, Loten’s Sunbird and Shikra amongst others.
+Paddyfields hold Little Cormorant, Indian Reed Warbler, Purple Heron, Common Myna and the beautiful Bronze-winged Jacana.
+We have use of a covered launch to explore the surrounding waterways for Brahminy and Black Kites; Striated Heron; Whiskered Tern; Stork-billed, Black-capped, and Common and White-breasted Kingfishers.

-We will then drive up into the Cardamom Hills, birding en route, to the excellent Aranya Nivas Hotel.
+We will then drive up into the Cardamom Hills to the excellent Aranya Nivas Hotel.
 With its own grounds, inside the wonderful hill reserve of Periyar, this will be our base for the next four nights.
 The sanctuary is part of Project Tiger but the big cats tend to stay inside the undisturbed core area.
 Tigers are seen, but only rarely, so we are able to walk freely when accompanied by a reserve guide.
 We will concentrate our efforts in the mornings and evenings, perhaps with tea on the veranda in the afternoon.
-Bird diversity is high.
-Legge's Hawk-eagle, Oriental Honey-buzzard and Crested Serpent Eagle are common residents, as is the endemic White-bellied Treepie.
-Greenish Warblers replace the Green Warblers of lower altitude; Yellow-browed Bulbuls, Malabar Grey Hornbills and Malabar Parakeets are drawn to the fruiting trees; whilst the remarkable calls of the Southern Hill Myna ring around the forest.
-Orange and Small Minivets are like jewels, while Stork-billed and Pied Kingfishers hunt the lake.
-Great Hornbills were seen every day here in 2009.
+Mountain Hawk-eagle, Oriental Honey-buzzard and Crested Serpent Eagle are common residents, as is the endemic White-bellied Treepie.
+Greenish Warblers replace the Green Warblers of lower altitude.
+Yellow-browed Bulbuls, Malabar Grey Hornbills and Malabar Parakeets are drawn to the fruiting trees, whilst the remarkable calls of the Southern Hill Myna ring around the forest.
+Orange and Small Minivets are like forest jewels.
+We saw Great Pied Hornbill daily here on our last trip.

-Boat trips to the more remote, hidden parts of the flooded valley give us a chance to see the real wild India.
-Jungle walks are the way to see Forest Wagtails, Malabar Trogons, Chestnut-headed Bee-eaters and White-bellied Blue Flycatchers.
+Boat trips to the more remote, hidden parts of the flooded valley give us a chance to see the real wild India, whilst jungle walks are the way to see Forest Wagtails, Malabar Trogons and Chestnut-headed Bee-eaters.
 The enormous White-bellied and dainty Heart-spotted Woodpeckers are both here.
 Given a little luck, it is possible to see hunting packs of Indian Wild Dog.
-Sambar Deer, Indian Wild Boar and Malabar Giant Squirrel are all common and we stay here long enough to maximize our chances of seeing Indian Elephant, Sloth Bear, Indian Bison and Short-clawed Otter amongst others.
+Sambar Deer, Indian Wild Boar and Malabar Giant Squirrel are all common and we stay here long enough to maximize our chances of seeing Indian Elephant, Sloth Bear, Indian Bison and Short-clawed Otter, amongst others.

 It will not be easy to drag ourselves away from the magnificent Periyar, but our tour continues to Munnar, home of the Nilgiri Tahr, one of the rarest antelopes in the world, which resembles its goat-like cousins of the Himalayas.
-We are especially interested in the changes of habitat here, and will see Hill Swallows over the tea plantations and look for Oriental White-eyes, Blyth’s Reed Warblers and Greater Flamebacks amongst the cardamom and pepper groves.
+We are especially interested in the changes of habitat here, and will see Hill Swallows over the tea plantations and look for Oriental White-eye, Blyth’s Reed Warbler and Greater Flameback amongst the cardamom and pepper groves.

-At the nearby Eravikulam Wildlife Sanctuary we have an excellent chance of finding White-bellied Blue Robin, Nilgiri Flycatcher, Nilgiri Blackbird and Kerala Laughingthrush, all of them endemic.
-We have found Tickell’s Warbler to be common at one spot, and the localized, endemic Nilgiri Pipit to be confiding enough to make identification easy.
-In 2009 we located Tytler's Warbler and plenty of Black-and-Orange Flycatchers, amongst other specialities..
+At nearby Eravikulam Wildlife Sanctuary we have a good chance of finding White-bellied Blue Robin, Nilgiri Flycatcher, Nilgiri Blackbird and Kerala Laughingthrush.
+We have found Tickell’s Warbler to be common, and the localized, endemic Nilgiri Pipit to be confiding enough to make identification easy.
+On our last trip we found Tytler’s Warbler and plenty of Black-and-orange Flycatchers.

-After two nights at The Royal Retreat we will wend our way down to nearer the mouth of the Periyar River, through some magnificent ancient forest.
+After two nights at The Tea Country Hotel we will wend our way down to nearer the mouth of the Periyar River, through some magnificent ancient forest.

 Thettakad Bird Sanctuary, or Salim Ali Valley as it is affectionately known, is a tremendous and as yet little visited place.
-It is alive with Indian Golden, Black-headed and Black-naped Orioles.
-It was here that David Attenborough filmed Rufous Woodpeckers, nesting in the still-occupied nest of ferocious tree ants.
-The Greater Racket-tailed Drongo and beautiful Indian Pitta are here in good numbers, as are Asian Fairy Bluebirds, Small Sunbirds and Flame-throated Bulbuls.
-The rare Black Baza is resident – we saw six on our last visit.
-Ceylon Frogmouth has been found to be common along with Malabar Whistling Thrush, Tickell’s Flycatcher and much more.
+We will stay in the excellent Birds Lagoon Resort.
+The area is alive with Indian Golden, Black-headed and Black-naped Orioles.
+The Greater Racket-tailed Drongo and beautiful Indian Pitta are here in good numbers, as are Asian Fairy Bluebird, Malabar Whistling Thrush, Small Sunbird and Flame-throated Bulbul.
+The rare Black Baza is resident – we have seen them on every visit.
+Ceylon Frogmouth has been found to be common.

 India is full of extraordinary scenes and events.
 During the course of our tour we should come across wonderful temples, amazing street life, ceremonial elephants, decorated cattle – all with a kind of memorable, colourful vivacity that is so characteristic of the subcontinent.